veertuinc/anka-docs/_partials/anka-build-cloud/oci-registries.md

 - `-r` is the registry URL including the project ID.
 - `-force` is used to overwrite the existing VM template if it already exists. -->

+## FAQS

+- If you get "uuid mismatch" error, you need to add the `--remote-vm {destination repo name}` flag to the `anka registry push` command.